RedisLabs/redislabs-docs/content/kubernetes/memory/node-resources.md

 Kubernetes uses the `ResourceQuota` object to limit resource consumption per namespace.
 This lets you limit the number of objects created by a namespace, or the amount of compute resources consumed by a namespace.

-The resource settings for Redis Enterprise for Kubernetes are defined in the `operator.yaml`.
+The resource settings for Redis Enterprise for Kubernetes are defined in the `operator.yaml` and the [`RedisEnterpriseCluster`](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md#redisenterpriseclusterspec) custom resource.

 The following settings are the minimum workloads for the operator to function.